Working with Files

 Wild cards

-Navigate to the ~/dc_sample_data/data/untrimmed_fastq
+Navigate to the ~/dc_sample_data/data/untrimmed_fastq directory.
+This

 directory contains our FASTQ files.

-character is a shortcut for “everything”.
+The * character is a shortcut for “everything”.
 Thus, if

-, you will see all of the contents of a given
+you enter ls *, you will see all of the contents of a given

 directory.